-As of the record date, Macatawa's directors, executive officers, and their affiliates beneficially owned shares (excluding shares subject to options), or approximately % of the shares of Macatawa common stock entitled to vote on the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement.
-Macatawa's directors, executive officers and their affiliates are expected to vote these shares in favor of approval of the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement.
+As of the record date, Macatawa's directors, executive officers, and their affiliates beneficially owned 613,229 shares (excluding shares subject to options), or approximately 11.6 % of the shares of Macatawa common stock entitled to vote on the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement.
+Macatawa's directors, executive officers and their affiliates are expected to vote these shares in favor of approval of the Merger Agreement and the issuance of shares of Macatawa common stock pursuant to the Merger Agreement.